This-is-Becky/Distance-sensor-triggered-Sound-monitoring-Using-Rpi-for-Automotive-Diagnostics/README.md

 ser = serial.Serial(port='/dev/ttyUSB1', baudrate=115200, timeout=1)
 ```

+## For Sound_record.py
+- Function: Automatically records audio when an object is detected within a certain distance using a serial-connected sensor.

+- Distance Trigger: Starts recording when the measured distance is less than or equal then the thersold value and remains stable for 3 seconds.

+- Recording Setup: Uses arecord to capture audio for up to 120 seconds or until the object moves out of range.

+- File Management: Saves recordings in a date-based folder under `./Sound.`folder,
+Filenames include the user-input plate number and timestamp.

+**NOTE**
+  Need Manually create a folder and named it as `"Sound"`

+- Automatically deletes folders older than 10 days.

+- Multithreading:
+RecorderThread: Handles distance monitoring and audio recording.
+CleanupThread: Periodically deletes old folders.

 ## For Sh file
-need to confirm the format of the file is UNIX, if not sure, type:
+need to confirm the format of the file is **UNIX**, if not sure, type:
 `dos2unix Main.sh` to convert the format from DOS to UNIX

 Edit the Serial port `ttyUSB*` according to the result of the USB serial device, which will shown after running the Main.sh file